Ad2m1109/Sign-Language-Recognition-Model/README.md

     - `deploy.py`: Script to deploy the trained model for real-time prediction.
     - `summary.md`: A detailed outline of the model training steps for this dataset.
     - `trained_models/`: Stores trained models specific to this dataset (e.g., `sign_language_model_digits.h5`).
+- `dataset number 3/`: Contains all code and data for the ArdaMavi sign language digits dataset.
+    - `archive/`: Contains the raw dataset files (`X.npy`, `Y.npy`).
+    - `train.py`: Script to train the model for this dataset.
+    - `deploy.py`: Script to deploy the trained model for real-time prediction.
+    - `summary.md`: A detailed outline of the model training steps for this dataset.
+    - `trained_models/`: Stores trained models specific to this dataset (e.g., `sign_language_model_ardamavi.h5`).

 ## Dataset Management